craig-feldman/touch-bar-clock/README.md

 Adds a permanent clock in the touch and status bar with an unobtrusive reminder to take breaks.

 ## Break reminder
-The colour of the clock transitions from green to yellloe, orange, and then red, indiciating that you are probably due for a break!
+The colour of the clock transitions from green to yelllow, orange, and then red, indicating that you are probably due for a break!

 ## The menu bar and UI
 ![alt text][ui]

 The status bar displays the current time and a colour indicating the elapsed duration since a reset was triggered.

 When clicking on the button in the menu bar, a popover is displayed.
 The popover displays the current target work time duration and the ability to update it.
-You can also choose to show the elapsed durtion, rather than current time, or quit the application completely.
+You can also choose to show the elapsed duration, rather than current time, or quit the application completely.

 Clicking on `reset elapsed` will reset the elapsed timer.
 See [Resetting the elapsed time](#resetting-the-elapsed-time)